Note: This blog was updated on 01/04/2021.

 One other thing to keep in mind: Google does state that they will try to serve exact match queries to any exact match keywords in your account, but DSA ads will compete for rank with any other keyword match type within your account.
 We do suggest taking a look at what queries are coming in and adding negatives for search queries you want served by your other campaigns.
 For more information on how DSA ads are ranked, go here.

-Supercharging Your Results
+Supercharging Your Dynamic Search Ads

-Test layering them with enhanced bidding options
+Test layering them with automated bidding options

 As an example, we worked with a CPG account that saw great results when converting to DSAs from an already successful keyword targeting strategy.
 CPCs dropped dramatically just from the switch, allowing us to expand our reach significantly.
 Once we began incorporating automated bidding strategies, however, we saw another 40% drop in CPCs, really taking the campaign to the next level.